codeface-io/SwiftNodes/README.md

 ## Roadmap

+1. Review, update and complete all documentation, including API comments.
-1. Round out and add algorithms (starting with the needs of Codeface):
+2. Round out and add algorithms (starting with the needs of Codeface):
    1. Make existing algorithms compatible with cycles (two algorithms are still not). meaning: don't hang or crash, maybe throw an error!
-   2. Update and complete documentation
-   3. Move to version 1.0.0 if possible
+   2. Move to version 1.0.0 if possible
-   4. Add general purpose graph traversal algorithms (BFT, DFT, compatible with potentially cyclic graphs)
+   3. Add general purpose graph traversal algorithms (BFT, DFT, compatible with potentially cyclic graphs)
-   5. Add better ways of topological sorting
+   4. Add better ways of topological sorting
-   6. Approximate the [minimum feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set), so Codeface can guess "faulty" or unintended dependencies, i.e. the fewest dependencies that need to be cut in order to break all cycles.
+   5. Approximate the [minimum feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set), so Codeface can guess "faulty" or unintended dependencies, i.e. the fewest dependencies that need to be cut in order to break all cycles.
-2. Possibly optimize performance – but only based on measurements and only if measurements show that the optimization yields significant acceleration.
+3. Possibly optimize performance – but only based on measurements and only if measurements show that the optimization yields significant acceleration.
 Optimizing the algorithms might be more effective than optimizing the data structure itself.
-    * What role does `@inlinable` play here?
+    * What role can `@inlinable` play here?
-    * What role does [`lazy`](https://developer.apple.com/documentation/swift/sequence/lazy) play here?
+    * What role can [`lazy`](https://developer.apple.com/documentation/swift/sequence/lazy) play here?